S&P 500 adds to record, Dow heads for own on vaccine hopes

 Of course, for all its euphoria, many risks remain for the market.
 It's still not guaranteed when a vaccine could be widely available, let alone whether one ultimately will.
 The pandemic is continuing to worsen, meanwhile, with rising coronavirus counts across the United States and Europe pushing governments to bring back varying degrees of restrictions on businesses.

 But investors for now are focusing on the possibility of a world next year where customers are again going outside to work at offices, buying things at enclosed stores and heading on vacations.
-Cruise operator Carnival jumped 7.7% for one of the biggest gains in the S&P 500, while energy companies and banks had the strongest gains among the 11 sectors that make up the index.
+Cruise operator Carnival jumped 10.7% for one of the biggest gains in the S&P 500, though it's still down 65% for the year so far.
+Energy and industrial companies had the strongest gains among the 11 sectors that make up the index.

+Moderna climbed 6.4% amid the widespread rally.
+Mall owner Simon Property Group rose 9% after it negotiated down the price for its takeover of rival Taubman Centers, and PNC Financial Services Group rose 2.8% after it agreed to buy the U.S. subsidiary of Spain’s BBVA bank.

-Stocks of smaller companies rose more than the rest of the market, another signal of expectations for increased strength in the U.S. economy.
-The Russell 2000 index of small-cap stocks rose 1.4%.
+Stocks of smaller companies rose more than the rest of the market, another signal of rising expectations for the U.S. economy.
+The Russell 2000 index of small-cap stocks gained 2%.

-Big Tech stocks were lagging, including a 0.2% dip for Microsoft and 0.1% stumble for Amazon.
+Big Tech stocks were lagging, including a 0.3% dip for Amazon.
 Other winners of the stay-at-home economy struggled more.
-Zoom Video Communications fell 2.6%, and Clorox slipped 1.9%
+Zoom Video Communications fell 2.7%, Peloton sank 1.1% and Netflix slipped 0.8%.

 Dr. Stephen Hoge, Moderna’s president said that having similar effectiveness results from two different potential vaccines is reassuring.
 While approval for the vaccine can come within weeks, the rollout of the drug will take more time.